Luxembourg entry visa for third-country nationals

 Other supporting documentation, in relation to the purpose of the visit, may be requested.

-Applications will be decided on within 15 calendar days of the date of their lodging.
+Decisions on applications will be taken within 15 calendar days of the date of submission.
 In particular cases, namely when further scrutiny of the application is needed or if the application is submitted to a consulate of a State representing Luxembourg, this period may be extended up to a maximum of 30 calendar days.
 As an exception, when additional documentation is needed in specific cases, the period may be extended up to a maximum of 45 calendar days.

 When the visa is granted, it is affixed in the passport in the form of a visa sticker.

-The Schengen calculator may help keep track of the number of days authorized in the Schengen area, based on the travel dates.
+The Schengen calculator may help keep track of the number of days authorised in the Schengen area, based on the travel dates.
 A user guide for the calculator is also available.

 The results shown by this tool are not legally binding.

 It does not give the holder the right to carry out a paid activity in Luxembourg.
-In this case, the person must apply for a visa type D.
+In this case, the person must apply for a type D visa.

 Note that the Passport, Visa and Legalisation Office is competent for visa applications regarding stays not exceeding 90 days over any 180-day period.